wormhole-foundation/docs.wormhole.com/tutorial-nft-origin-tool.md

 # Tutorial: NFT Origin tool

-Users may use the NFT Origin tool to help manually verify the authenticity of an NFT.&#x20;
+Users may use the NFT Origin tool to help manually verify the authenticity of an NFT.

 _Note: The tool only tell you the origin of a NFT which can help you to verify it manually.
-It will not tell you whether a NFT is a real or fake._&#x20;
+It will not tell you whether a NFT is a real or fake._

-## For NFTs sent from Solana -> Ethereum&#x20;
+## For NFTs sent from Solana -> Ethereum

 #### Using the NFT origin tool: